ongoingness/ongoingness-locket/README.md

 has been downloaded.

 ### SensorListeners
-These are found in `RotationRecogniser.kt` and `LightEventListener`.
+These are found in `RotationRecogniserOld.kt` and `LightEventListener`.
 The `RotationRecogniser` is used to detect a period of inactivity, which will then put the device into standby.
 The `LightEventListener` will continually poll the ambient light sensor.
 When the light reaches below a certain threshold the locket will be closed,